 1. The student’s educational objectives have changed such that repetition of the coursework at SMC is no longer appropriate.

-2. The student has not repeated the coursework at SMC or any other institution.

-3. Coursework to be disregarded is limited to ‘D’ and ‘F’ grades.
+2. .
+Coursework to be disregarded is limited to ‘D’ and ‘F’ grades of non-repeated SMC coursework.

-4. The student must have completed a minimum of 36 semester units of 2.0 GPA or a minimum of 24 semester units of 2.5 GPA or a minimum of 15 semester units of 3.0 GPA at an accredited college subsequent to the coursework to be disregarded.
+3. .
+The student must have completed a minimum of 36 semester units of 2.0 GPA or a minimum of 24 semester units of 2.5 GPA or a minimum of 15 semester units of 3.0 GPA at an accredited college subsequent to the coursework to be disregarded.
 Units must be consecutive and must have begun anytime after the coursework to be disregarded.